ankane/ahoy_email/README.md

 ## How It Works

-Ahoy creates an `Ahoy::Message` for each email sent by default.
+Ahoy creates an `Ahoy::Message` record for each email sent by default.

 ### Users